hhsw2015/github-tail/README.md

 ### Styling

-Edit `style.css` to customize colors, fonts, and layout.
+Edit `src/App.css` to customize colors, fonts, and layout.
 The current theme uses:
 - Dark background (`#020617`)
 - Blue accents (`#3b82f6`)
 - Modern card-based layout

+### Adding New Features

+The React architecture makes it easy to extend:
+- Add new components in `src/components/`
+- Create custom hooks in `src/hooks/`
+- Update translations in `src/utils/translations.js`
+- Modify the main app logic in `src/App.jsx`

 ## 📁 Project Structure